jwo/rails-upgrade_checklist/app/views/pages/list.markdown

   [protected-attributes](https://github.com/rails/protected_attributes).
 This
   will help with `attr_accessible` changes.
 Over time, switch to `strong_parameters`
-- [ ] View this talk on caching and see about doing these things
 - [ ] Run your app -- if it runs with turblolinks: you are one of the chosen few.
 If not:
 - [ ] add turbo-links-jquery to your Gemfile and try again.
 If not:
 - [ ] remove turbolinks for this application. (keep calm and disable turbo links)